trueheart78/book-notes-go/README.md

-# book-notes-go
+#  Book Notes Generator

-Go-based version of my Book Notes Generator
+A Go-based port of my Book Notes Generator, to make usability and maintainability easier.